wmjordan/Codist/README.md

 ## Codist in Your Language

   It is possible to localize _Codist_ to other language.
-Simplified Chinese (ºÚÃÂ÷–Œƒ) and English are provided by default.
+Simplified Chinese (ÁÆÄ‰Ωì‰∏≠Êñá) and English are provided by default.

   The interface of _Codist_ will change according to the _International_ settings of _Visual Studio_.